 We’ve been hearing a lot about the health benefits of berries.
-Sure, you have your blueberries, raspberries and blackberries, chock full of antioxidants, but what about the lesser known boysenberry?
-What are some benefits to eating boysenberries?
+Sure, you have your blueberries, raspberries, and blackberries, chock full of antioxidants, but what about the lesser-known boysenberry?
+What are some benefits of eating boysenberries?
 Keep reading to find out why you should eat boysenberries and how to use boysenberries.

 How to Use Boysenberries